aau-claaudia/hpc/docs/ai-cloud/additional-guides/checking-gpu-utilisation.md

 +-----------------------------------------+------------------------+----------------------+
 ```

-This table is a snapshot of the GPU devices (physical GPU's) allocated to your Slurm job.
-The values represent measures of a sampling period of 1 second.
+This table is a snapshot of the GPU devices (physical GPU's) allocated to your Slurm job, and the values represent measures of a sampling period of 1 second.

-the most important parameters to note:
+The most important parameters to note are:

 * **Volatile GPU-Util**: How much of the sampling period the GPU was actively computing.
 As computations normally take place in batches, it is normal to see this value fluctuate.